 - Commercial Harvester (Kangaroo) Licences – for professionals and landholders

-Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to shoot kangaroos and sell the carcasses, in accordance with licence conditions and a valid commercial tag advice.
+Commercial Harvester (Kangaroo) Licences authorise people with valid firearm licences and accreditations to harm kangaroos and sell the carcasses, in accordance with licence conditions and a valid commercial tag advice.

 Animal Dealer (Kangaroo) Licences authorise licensees to process and deal in (buy, sell, import, export) kangaroo carcasses obtained from a licensed harvester.